liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

 - *Views*: A set of layout and accompanying custom view classes that present screenlets to the user.

-Next, the the core layer is described in detail.
+Next, the core layer is described in detail.

 ## The Core Layer of Screens for Android [](id=the-core-layer-of-screens-for-android)